 Guidance for Faculty during the COVID-19 Pandemic

 The information on this page is intended as a resource for faculty/instructors during changes in campus operating status due to the COVID-19 crisis.
 It reflects current planning on our campus based on state and local restrictions, as well as public health and academic best practices.
 The situation is expected to remain fluid for some time, and new information will be added as it becomes available.
-At this time, the campus remains closed for most in-person instruction.

 Please contact Executive Director Shasta Delp (email@example.com) with questions or suggestions for information to add.

 As of Friday, May 27, the campus indoor masking requirement has been reinstated through June 12, 2022.
 For more information, please refer to Chancellor Yang's recent announcement.

 The default mode of instruction for all courses in Spring Quarter is in person, regardless of class size.
 This excludes existing courses with Senate approval to be offered fully online (i.e., those with a “W” designation).
 However, we are aware that continued flexibility may be needed by instructors who are at increased risk if they contract COVID-19, including those with serious ongoing medical conditions, or those who cohabitate with someone who is seriously immunocompromised.
 Please note that requests by such instructors (including faculty, lecturers, and graduate students), accompanied by the required documentation and/or attestation, can be submitted and assessed at any time.
 More information on these specific situations is outlined below under Medical Accommodations and Workplace Adjustments.

 Individual concerns about minimizing exposure that lack a medical justification (either personally documented for the instructor, as described in the previous paragraph, or based on a campus-wide public health directive) are not a reason to change the mode of instruction.